Comment on page

 For eg, in the SEARCH_RESULTS app state (which should be triggered when the app wants to show a search listing, based on a search command that the user gave), the following additional conditions are available for the app to inform the Assistant a more precise state of the app.

-ItemInvalid - when the app does not match to any existing SKU item
+- ItemInvalid - when the app is not able to match to any existing SKU item

 For another example the PRODUCT_DETAILS app state (which should be triggered when the app was able to narrow down an item explicitly based on the search command that the user gave), the following conditions are available for the app -